Take a break from the news with mindful Black stories.

 For sure there are journalists who seem to thrive on being in the centre of chaotic situations, but mostly, your run-of-the-mill journalist lives a quiet life off-screen, talking to regular people at the grocery store, the mall, city hall, etc. on a daily basis, forgetting to wipe ketchup off their shirt before it stains, occasionally writing a cover story on a local happening that no one outside of the area cares about, and kissing their children before bed.
 It is not like the movies.
 Unless they’re covering war zones or national and international politics, there is little glitz.
 Zero glam.
 Barely even 15 minutes of fame.
 That’s part of what I love about it.

-The journalist is not the hero of the story, they’re the guide.
+When I participated in an entrepreneurial journalism program with LION Publishers, I was taught that the journalist is not the hero of the story, they’re the guide.
 We’re not Luke Skywalker, we’re Obi-Wan Kenobe.
 The guide helps the hero find what they need to know in order to change the world.

 You are the hero.